-The Nomination Committee for the Annual General Meeting for the fiscal year 2021 consists of four members: Peter Wolpert, Chairman of the Board; Gillis Cullin, appointed by the Baltic Sea Foundation (Östersjöstiftelsen); Anders Lundmark; and Martin Öhrn.
+The Nomination Committee for the Annual General Meeting for the fiscal year 2022 consists of four members: Gillis Cullin, appointed by the Baltic Sea Foundation (Östersjöstiftelsen); Fredrik Åsberg, Martin Öhrn, appointed by Anders Lundmark and Kerstin Valinder Strinnholm, Chairman of the Board.
 The Nomination Committee submits proposals for the election of the Chairman and other members of the Board, as well as proposals for fees and other remuneration to the Board members.
 The Nomination Committee also submits proposals for election and remuneration of the auditor.